JacksonHoggard/raydream/README.md

 - **Materials and Textures:** Assign materials and textures to objects to add realism to a scene.
 - **Antialiasing:** Reduces aliasing artifacts with built-in sampling techniques.
 - **Parallel Rendering:** Utilizes multi-threading for faster rendering of complex scenes.
+- **Acceleration Structures:** Makes use of bounding volume hierarchies and adaptive supersampling to reduce computation times.

 ## Usage
 RayDream is designed to be easy to use while still providing flexibility for advanced users.
 Here's a basic example of how to render a scene using RayDream: